luka5132/NLPToS/README.md

 A website's privacy policy is meant to inform users, however policies are often long and difficult to understand.
 A growing number of research uses machine learning to address this problem.
 This paper focuses on privacy policy classification and introduces a so-called 'advice system' which leverages the hierarchical structure the annotated data in the OPP-115 privacy policy corpus.
 Combining this system with a BERT language model that is trained on a corpus of 340K privacy policies yields results that are on par, or by some metrics slightly better (around 1%) than the state of the art.
 It achieves these results by sacrificing some precision for a higher recall.

+## Final Paper:
+The final paper is located under documents.
+Or you can click this link to acces it directly: [paper](https://github.com/luka5132/NLPToS/blob/main/Documents/Capstone_LukasBusch.pdf)
 ## Guide through Github

  ### Fine-tuning privbert model